 WARNING: "1 Billion DOT Tokens" on Ethereum — Forensic Analysis of a Suspicious Transaction

-A mint-and-dump of 1 billion "DOT" tokens on Ethereum shows clear signs of a counterfeit token or scam, with no connection to the official Polkadot network.
+A mint-and-dump of 1 billion "DOT" tokens on Ethereum shows hallmarks of a counterfeit token or scam, with no connection to the official Polkadot project.

 TL;DR — Quick Summary